 Perhaps the most exciting and alluring factor that bitcoin holds for traders is the fact that it is wildly volatile.
 Making paupers and princes alike, all in one day.
 Bitcoin and other cryptocurrencies have many factors that even the most competent traders find compelling.

-Despite the fact that bitcoin is publicly traded, famous companies who operate in Europe like Bitvavo do exactly this, it still enjoys a dynamic, and often a capricious trading platform that is rarely seen in other publicly traded platforms.
-This creates a dynamic that seasoned investors endeavor to take part in and a market that even the greenest of stakeholders want to have a piece of.
-However, with this in mind, the more competent investor will readily see that there are certain nuances that must be taken into account.
+Although bitcoin is publicly traded, famous companies who operate in Europe like Bitvavo do exactly this; it still enjoys a dynamic and often a capricious trading platform that is rarely seen in other publicly traded platforms.
+This creates a dynamic that seasoned investors endeavor to take part in and a market that even the greenest stakeholders want to have a piece of.
+However, with this in mind, the more competent investor will readily see that certain nuances must be considered.
 Largely, the draw of dabbling in cryptocurrency has to do with the incredibly hands-on nature of the trading environment itself.

 Which is why we have compiled a list of the most important things to keep in mind when trading in bitcoin: